AkashPujari/FewRel-Adv-ML/README.md

 # FewRel-Adv-ML
-Meta Learning on FewRel in Euclidean and Non Euclidean Space
+Meta Learning on FewRel Dataset in Euclidean and Non Euclidean Space

 ## Training and Evaluating the model in Euclidean space
 ```bash